 Travel back through 13.8billion years of life during an extraordinary open-air show of live animation, music and poetry to celebrate connections with the cosmos, planets, stars and the universe.

-During the day, visitors can listen to stories produced by people living in the host locations of About Us.
-Once the sun sets, the sites will transform into a cosmic display, taking the visitor from the depths of the Big Bang to the modern world through light displays and choral accompaniments.
+During the day, you can listen to stories produced by people living in the host locations of About Us.
+Once the sun sets, the sites will transform into a cosmic display, taking the you from the depths of the Big Bang to the modern world through light displays and choral accompaniments.
 See surrounding landmarks come alive as this voyage through time is projected directly on them.

 When and where?
 About Us continues in Luton, England (14 - 20 April) and Hull, England (30 April - 6 May).

 Venture into a magical city-centre forest in Edinburgh and Birmingham with PoliNations – a free immersive oasis that shines a light on multiculturalism.
-Here visitors will discover the origins of the UK’s flora and plants.
-In Edinburgh, visitors can enjoy Mother Tree.
+Here you will discover the origins of the UK’s flora and plants.
+In Edinburgh, you can enjoy Mother Tree.
 See artists perform under the canopy of a 40-foot tree, creating an enchanted space engulfed in plants and flowers.
-In Birmingham visitors can see the city come alive with blooming flora through free forest tours, creative workshops, light displays and more.
+In Birmingham, see the city come alive with blooming flora through free forest tours, creative workshops, light displays and more.

 When and where: PoliNations blooms in George Street, Edinburgh, Scotland (6-14 August) and Victoria Square, Birmingham, England (2-18 September).